 - Boulcème Curl Cleanser – no poo

-- Jessicurl Hair Cleansing Cream – low poo , available on Naturalistic Products, or use my code CURLYCAILIN20 to get 20% off the Jessicurl website – they also do free samples!
+- Jessicurl Hair Cleansing Cream – low poo , available on Naturalistic Products

 - Bounce Curl Moisturising Shampoo – low poo – use code CURLYCAILIN10 for 10% discount on the Bounce Curl website, or available from Naturalistic Products

 I’ve got a more detailed post on clarifying, which you can read here, and I highly recommend you do.
 But if you don’t live in a hard water area or swim in the pool or ocean.
 You don’t need to use a sulfate, chelating shampoo to clarify your hair.
 You can use more curly girl friendly and approved products to rid your hair of dirt, oil and product build up.
-This is especially important for low porosity curlies like me, as our hair tends to get more easily weighed down.
+This is especially important for low porosity curlies, as their hair tends to get more easily weighed down.

 Clarifying shampoo product suggestions, all available in my Amazon Shop:

 - Bounce Curl Clarifying Shampoo – my favourite! – use code CURLYCAILIN10 for 10% discount at checkout.
 Also available from Naturalistic Products

 - Kinky Curly Come Clean – also available from Naturalistic Products

 This is usually wear you find silicones, so it’s really important to check the ingredients when purchasing your conditioner, deep conditioner and leave-in conditioner.
 Please note: you do not need all three!
 So don’t feel you have to rush out and buy all of them.
 When choosing a conditioner, go for something that has high concentrations of plant-based ingredients, as well as emollients, humectants and moisturisers.
 Check out this post for a quick run down on each of those ingredients.